 It is okay if your processing chemicals are a little lower or higher than 68°F (or 20°C).
 The main thing to remember with the temperature of your developing chemicals is that they are consistent.
 Just remember to adjust your development time to be longer is the temperature is lower or shorter if they are higher.
 If you don’t adjust your processing times along with your temperature then your rolls of film will vary wildly.
 Also, if the developer is too hot and the developing time is too short than the negative will have a lot of contrast.
 If the developer is too cold and the developing time is too long than the negatives will not have enough contrast and look “flat”.

-Check out this helpful time/temperature compensation chartOpens in a new tab. from Ilford Photo or this Massive Development ChartOpens in a new tab. for many types of films and developers, which will let you know how much faster or slower your film will develop compared to its “normal” processing time and temperature.
+Check out this helpful time/temperature compensation chart from Ilford Photo or this Massive Development Chart for many types of films and developers, which will let you know how much faster or slower your film will develop compared to its “normal” processing time and temperature.
 Although you have some options, it is best to use the temperature that is recommended by the manufacturer.
 For example, Kodak recommends that you aim for your developing chemicals to be 68°F (or 20°C) for black and white chemistry.

 Pro Tip: If the specific product you’re using has a relatively high or low optimum temperature, you can place the bottle containing your developer in a large shallow dish of hot or cold water and measure with a stainless steel thermometer long enough to reach the solution in the storage bottle (like this one on Amazon.com) until it’s the ideal temperature based on the manufacturer.